profcorey/cascade/README.md

 The initial goal is to provide the development of virtual contact centers for small to medium organizations using open source.

 Cascade will address the need to cost effectively host contact centers.
 Features will include Chat, APIs, etc.
+The only limits are available and provisioned hardware.
+Customer engagement is a high priority for delivering quality customer experiences by using cascade.